mach-composer/mach-composer-cli/docs/src/reference/components/structure.md

 ### amplience

-The following variable is given when `amplience` integration is defined.
+The following variable is given when the [`amplience` integration](../../topics/integrations/amplience.md) is defined.

 ```terraform
 variable "amplience_client_id" {